PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 On Android distributions with [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play), go to **Settings** → **Apps** → **Sandboxed Google Play** → **Google Settings** → **Ads**, and select *Delete advertising ID*.

-On Android distributions with privileged Google Play Services (such as stock OSes), the setting may be in one of several locations.
-Check
+On Android distributions with privileged Google Play Services (such as stock OSes), the setting may be in one of several locations:

 - **Settings** → **Google** → **Ads**
 - **Settings** → **Privacy** → **Ads**

 ![Ads id](/images/ads-id.png)

-You will either be given the option to delete your advertising ID or to *Opt out of interest-based ads*, this varies between OEM distributions of Android.
-If presented with the option to delete the advertising ID that is preferred.
+You will be given the option to either delete your advertising ID or *Opt out of interest-based ads* --- this varies between OEM distributions of Android.
+If presented with the option to delete the advertising ID, choosing that is preferred.
 If not, then make sure to opt out and reset your advertising ID.

 ### Google Messages